-During the treatment your Facial Enhancement Acupuncture practitioner will also needle constitutional points on your legs, arms and body, these are the points that will help to balance and harmonise your inner elements.
+During the treatment, your Facial Enhancement Acupuncture practitioner will also needle constitutional points on your legs, arms and body; these are the points that will help to balance and harmonise your inner elements.

 Studies published in the International Journal of Clinical Acupuncture in 1996 showed that: “…of 300 people who received Facial Acupuncture, 90% demonstrated marked results after only their first treatment.”

-28 women aged between 40 – 59 received five sessions of facial acupuncture over three weeks.
+Twenty-eight women aged between 40 – 59 received five sessions of facial acupuncture over three weeks.

-Over the course of treatments you can not only expect to be looking more radiant, but you will also start to feel more at balance and happy in yourself.
+Throughout treatments, you can not only expect to be looking more radiant, but you will also start to feel more at balance and happy in yourself.
 The Irish Times acclaimed this treatment as:

 “…a viable alternative to cosmetic surgery and the effects can run much deeper than simply improving appearances.”

-Facial Enhancement Acupuncture is not just about how we look and how we want other people to see us, it is about how we feel inside and how those feelings express themselves on our face.
+Facial Enhancement Acupuncture is not just about how we look and how we want other people to see us; it is about how we feel inside and how those feelings express themselves on our face.

-We are all lured by the images that we see on the television and in magazines showing the latest look that we should all aspire to however, many of these expectations are unrealistic.
+We are all lured by the images that we see on the television and in magazines showing the latest look that we should all aspire to; however, many of these expectations are unrealistic.

-The pressure is on both men (see cosmetic acupuncture for men) and women to look their best in order to succeed with their careers and their social lives.
-If we are not happy and contented on the inside, then it is an unreasonable expectation for our faces to exude a radiance and natural beauty.
+The pressure is on both men (see cosmetic acupuncture for men) and women to look their best to succeed with their careers and their social lives.
+If we are not happy and contented on the inside, then it is an unreasonable expectation for our faces to exude radiance and natural beauty.
 “That’s all well and good” you might say, “but I want to shed a few of these wrinkles and look a little younger!”

-We can do that no problem, but what I am saying is that in order to have any lasting effect on a person’s outer beauty we need to work with their inner self to build a foundation that will enable the person’s natural beauty to shine through.
+We can do that no problem, but what I am saying is that to have any lasting effect on a person’s outer beauty we need to work with their inner self to build a foundation that will enable the person’s natural beauty to shine through.

 Paul Adkins Lic.Ac., BA(Hons), 1stDan, FEA, MBAcC, MCAUK